CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands.md

-# Transferring Data with :simple-go: GoCommands and Command Line p
+# Transferring Data with :simple-go: GoCommands and Command Line

 GoCommands is a command-line tool developed by CyVerse.
 Unlike iCommands, GoCommands is portable which does not require any installation and runs on any modern OSes, such as MacOS, Linux, and Windows.

+GoCommands are the preferred and most effective method of transferring data within CyVerse, especially for large quantities of data.
+This is to not put strain on the connection, ensuring your data is transferred safely, and for the amount of flexibility and control that GoCommands offer.

 This section will cover the basics of GoCommands.